ghiscoding/slickgrid-universal/docs/backend-services/OData.md

 ### Override the filter query

 Column filters may have a `Custom` operator, that acts as a placeholder for you to define your own logic.
-To do so, the easiest way is to provide the `filterQueryOverride` callback int the OdataOptions.
+To do so, the easiest way is to provide the `filterQueryOverride` callback in the OdataOptions.
 This method will be called with `OdataFilterQueryOverrideArgs` to let you decide dynamically on how the filter should be assembled.

-E.g. you could listen for a specific column and the active OperatorType.custom in order to switch the filter to a matchesPattern sql like search:
+E.g. you could listen for a specific column and the active OperatorType.custom in order to switch the filter to a matchesPattern SQL LIKE search:

 ```ts
 backendServiceApi: {